camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/rabbitmq-inbound.md

 The **Variable mapping** section allows you to configure the mapping of the RabbitMQ message to the process variables.

-- Use **Result Variable** to store the response in a process variable.
+- Use **Result variable** to store the response in a process variable.
 For example, `myResultVariable`.
-- Use **Result Expression** to map specific fields from the response into process variables using [FEEL](/components/modeler/feel/what-is-feel.md).
+- Use **Result expression** to map specific fields from the response into process variables using [FEEL](/components/modeler/feel/what-is-feel.md).
 For example, given the RabbitMQ Connector is triggered with the message body `{"role": "USER", "action": "LOGIN""}` and you would like to extract the pull request `role` as a process variable `messageRole`, the **Result Expression** might look like this:

 ```
 = {